anttikivi/flask-library/README.md

     chmod +x ./scripts/gen_sql_init.py

-Running untrusted statements is a bad idea, so you can first redirect the output to a file for inspecting.
+Running untrusted input is a bad idea, so you can first redirect the output to a file for inspecting.

     ./scripts/gen_sql_init.py > init.sql